Montana-Media-Arts/webDesignFall2024/_docs/topic-09/03-docs/05-page.md

   </div>
 </div>

 Provide the relative or absolute URL as the value to the `href=""` attribute.
-This tells the browser where the document is located at.
+This tells the browser where the document is located.

-The process of linking CSS documents is the same as you've been doing for other site files, such as images and videos.
+Linking CSS documents is the same process you've been using for other site files, such as images and videos.

 ### External Style Sheets
-Many sites link out to external CSS documents as well, and will be linked via an _absolute URL_.
+Many sites also link to external CSS documents, which will be linked via an _absolute URL_.

 <div class="code-heading">
   <span class="html">HTML</span>